JNRowe/vim-configs/vimrc.d/dein.rst

 .. note::

-    I *hate* submodules, but this is the cleanest way to support standing up a new machine that I can think of.
+    I *hate* bundling, but this is the cleanest way to support standing up a new machine that I can think of.
 If you know a better way *please* `tell me`_.

 Keep plugins and data in `XDG basedir`_ compliant location::